HimanshuMohanty-Git24/Veloce_Ai/README.md

 5. Start the application: `streamlit run app.py`

 ## Upcoming Updates 📈
-Veloce_AI is a constantly evolving platform, with a roadmap of exciting new features and enhancements planned for the future:
+Veloce_AI is a constantly evolving platform, with a roadmap of exciting new features and enhancements planned for the future(Due to time constraint we have resorted to only the base features):

 1. Improved system prompt handling for different request types
 2. Database integration for real vehicle data